- Our Story

-URC is supporting the Ministry of Health (MoH) to strengthen the delivery of quality primary health care (PHC) services throughout Iraq.
-The project focuses on developing management systems and processes for delivering clinical care, improving the quality of primary care, and building effective community partnerships to ensure that local communities are closely involved in health service planning and implementation.
-Through close collaboration with partners at the provincial and local level, the project is working to build the capacity of service providers to develop highly functional health centers able to meet the primary health care needs of Iraqis.
+URC supported the Ministry of Health (MoH) to strengthen the delivery of quality primary health care (PHC) services throughout Iraq.
+The project focused on developing management systems and processes for delivering clinical care, improving the quality of primary care, and building effective community partnerships to ensure that local communities are closely involved in health service planning and implementation.
+Through close collaboration with partners at the provincial and local level, the project built the capacity of service providers to develop highly functional health centers able to meet the primary health care needs of Iraqis.

-- Developing sustainable institutional capacity within the MoH to successfully manage quality PHC
+- Develop sustainable institutional capacity within the MoH to successfully manage quality PHC

-- Advancing quality standards and operational guidelines for management of primary care clinics
+- Advance quality standards and operational guidelines for management of primary care clinics

-- Strengthening the capacities of health administrators and health professionals at the provincial and clinic levels to practice good leadership and management
+- Strengthen the capacities of health administrators and health professionals at the provincial and clinic levels to practice good leadership and management

-- Designing a research agenda for strengthening PHC in Iraq
+- Design research agenda for strengthening PHC in Iraq

-- Disseminating a national Charter of Patients’ Rights in PHC
+- Disseminate national Charter of Patients’ Rights in PHC

-- Completed a baseline assessment in collaboration with the MoH to review the current health care system and determine gaps in clinical and management systems/ procedures, identify community partnerships and how they can be strengthened, and understand key health service issues.
+- In collaboration with the MoH, used baseline assessment findings to assess the health care system; identify and address gaps in clinical and management systems/procedures; identify community partnerships and how they can be strengthened; and, understand key health service issues.

-- Collaborated with the MoH to develop the Iraqi Charter of Patients' Rights, which was officially launched during a two-day national workshop on patients' rights, held under the auspices of His Excellency the Minister of Health in March 2012.
+- Collaborated with the MoH to develop and launch the Iraqi Charter of Patients' Rights during a two-day national workshop on patients' rights, held under the auspices of His Excellency the Minister of Health in March 2012.

 - Worked with the MoH to launch a national Technical Advisory Group (TAG) as an ongoing mechanism for donor coordination and technical collaboration to promote quality improvement for primary health care throughout Iraq.
 The TAG—which comprises representatives from various MoH sections and divisions; other ministries; NGOs, donors; and international organizations such as USAID, the World Health Organization, the United Nations Population Fund, and UNICEF—has held four meetings to date.